-- The official nearest the incident: - Tries to clear the other players from the altercation. - Attempts to break up the fight by giving verbal commands and blowing the whistle repeatedly. - Verbally warns other players not to get involved, even as "peacemakers." - Tries to remember the color and numbers of all players involved and, if possible, the sequence of involvement. - The ofwarthest from incident: - Takes a position on the field in front of benches. - Directs coaches to keep their players and fans off the field, "Freezes the benches." - Records the numbers of any players entering the field from the bench area and mentally notes which coaches enter the field. - After the incident: - Send all players to the bench area. - Direct coaches to get their players together, and get them under control. - Take a deep breath, and be sure to look calm and in control. - Take your time.
+- The "on" official nearest the incident: - Tries to clear other players from the altercation. - Attempts to break up the fight by giving verbal commands and blowing the whistle repeatedly. - Verbally warns other players not to get involved, even as "peacemakers" - Tries to remember the color and numbers of all players involved and, if possible, the sequence of involvement. - The closest "off" official: - Gets to the area near the fight as soon as possible and assists the "on" official in keeping players on the field from getting involved. - Should note the numbers of players in the fight or entering the fight and write them on his card, if necessary. - The furthest "off" official: - Takes a position on the field in front of the benches. - Directs coaches to keep their players and fans off the field, "Freezes the benches." - Records the numbers of any players entering the field from the bench area and mentally notes which coaches enter the field. - After the incident: - Send all players to the bench area. - Direct coaches to get their players together, and get them under control. - Take a deep breath, and be sure to look calm and in control. - Take your time.
 Don't feel rushed to get the game under way until you have completed all of the following steps completely. - Meet with other officials to determine the fouls and sequence while continuing to observe the field and the players. - Meet with the scorer before announcing penalties to provide time to record penalties and clearly define who will be on the field for the restart. - Announce penalties (mandatory expulsion with 3 minutes of non-releasable penalty time for striking another person or leaving the bench area; other penalties discretionary). - Clearly communicate your expectations about behavior to both benches and to players in the penalty area.
-Warn both teams that the game is in danger of being terminated. - Feel free to terminate the game if you feel absolute control cannot be regained. - After the game: - Prepare written report, including the game conditions, the players involved, a description of the incident, and the resulting penalties. - Call your assignor; review the incident. - In all communication regarding any expulsion or incident, limit your remarks to the facts at hand and what you saw.
+Warn both teams that the game is in danger of being terminated. - Feel free to terminate the game if you feel absolute control cannot be regained. - After the game (assigned Referee only): - Prepare written report, including the game conditions, the players involved, a description of the incident, and the resulting penalties. - Call your assignor; review the incident. - In all communication regarding any expulsion or incident, limit your remarks to the facts at hand and what you saw.
 For example, "Blue number 32 kicked White number 10 (who was lying on the ground) in the chest" speaks only to the facts of the incident.
-Do not say something like "Blue number 32, who is a dirty player and who is always causing trouble, was angry because White number 10 had just scored a goal, so he kicked him to try to get even," which is filled with opinion and speculation. - Send DRAFT of game report to your partner and your assignor to check for accuracy, facts, etc...
+Do not say something like "Blue number 32, who is a dirty player and who is always causing trouble, was angry because White number 10 had just scored a goal, so he kicked him to try to get even," which is filled with opinion and speculation. - Send DRAFT of game report to your partners and your assigner to check for accuracy, facts, etc...
 BEFORE submitting official game report.

 Glet big and loud to freeze the

-0 1
+'

 bench neς.

 There is no rush to restart play after a fight.
+US LACROSSE